SCOPE OF THIS CHAPTER

 - Inform head teachers and Designated Teachers in schools if they have a child on roll who is looked-after by the VSH's local authority;

-- Ensure social workers, designated teachers and schools, carers and IROs understand their role and responsibilities in initiating, developing, reviewing and updating the child’s PEP and how they help meet the needs identified in that PEP;
+- Ensure social workers, designated teachers and schools, carers and IROs understand their role and responsibilities in initiating, developing, reviewing and updating the child's Personal Education Plan (PEP) and how they help meet the needs identified in that PEP;

 - Ensure up-to-date, effective and high quality PEPs that focus on educational outcomes, and that all Children in Care, wherever they are placed, have such a PEP;